Bira/octopus-carnival/_drafts/guns-of-wolfenstein-03.md

 The rest of the game is about freeing these prisoners, rebuilding the resistance, and striking back at Deathshead through a series of daring heists.
-These start with the rescue of good-guy super-scientist Seth Roth, and proceed with the the capture of a giant enemy submarine, the recovery of its nuclear launch codes from a Nazi base on the Moon, and finally an attack on Deathshead's fortress.
+These start with the rescue of good-guy super-scientist Seth Roth[^1], and proceed with the the capture of a giant enemy submarine, the recovery of its nuclear launch codes from a Nazi base on the Moon, and finally an attack on Deathshead's fortress.